loot/loot/docs/app/usage/groups_editor.rst

 In that case, just open up the groups editor and link group A back into the graph as it was before.

-New load after metadata can be added by clicking on one group and dragging a line from the white circle that appears to another group.
+New load after metadata can be added by first enabling drawing mode using the toggle button, then dragging a line from any group node to any other group node.
+Moving nodes around is disabled while in drawing mode.

 Clicking on a group will cause any installed plugins in that group to be listed in the sidebar.